-Those under 21 years old will need to offer evidence of an ability to independently make monthly payments, too.
+Those under 21 years old will need to offer evidence of independent income, too.
 PenFed credit union membership is also required in order to be approved for a credit card.
-Membership requirements and an application to join are available on the PenFed … read full answerwebsite.
+The membership requirements and the application to join are available on the PenFed … read full answerwebsite.

 Application requirements also include personal information such as your name, address and birthdate.
-Your Social Security number (SSN) or Individual Tax ID Number (ITIN) and U.S. citizenship status are also required.
+Your Social Security Number (SSN) or Individual Tax ID Number (ITIN) and U.S. citizenship status are also required.
 In addition, PenFed will review your credit history, your income and any debts you have.
-Your bank account information, monthly mortgage or rent payment and employment status will also be taken into account.
+Your bank account information, monthly mortgage/rent payment, and employment status will also be taken into account.

-The best PenFed credit card is the PenFed Power Cash Rewards card.
+The best PenFed credit card is the PenFed Power Cash Rewards.
 It offers 1.5% cash back on all purchases and gives a $100 statement credit for spending $1,500 in the first 90 days of account opening.
-The card also comes with a $0 annual fee and a promo balance transfer APR of 0% for 12 months.
-Plus, members who meet certain military service and/or checking account requirements qualify for PenFed Honors membership and will earn 2% cash back on all purchases instead of the standard 1.5%.… read full answer
+The card also comes with a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.